 Introduction to cell structure and function, hematopoiesis, cell enumeration and differentiation, and hemostasis.
 In addition, basic and advanced techniques, quality control, manual and automated procedures, and normal and pathological conditions with manifestations and complications are described.
-The course includes the following number of contact hours: Theory - 66 contact hours.
+The course includes the following number of contact hours: Theory -61 contact hours and Skills Laboratory - 5 contact hours.